confluentinc/demo-scene/simple-agentic-flow-flink-sql/README.md

 ## Populating Pinecone with Vector Data

 Example values used in this demo can be found in `documentation-sample.json`.
+Check [this article](https://www.confluent.io/blog/flink-ai-rag-with-federated-search/) for end-to-end example of semantic search with Pinecone and OpenAI.

 ## Creating Tables and Models